-Our audit committee consists of Albion J. Fitzgerald, Marc E. Goldberg and Nir Barzilai.
-Mr. Goldberg serves as the chair of our audit committee.
-Our Board has evaluated the independence and qualification of our directors to serve on our Audit Committee based on applicable rules of NASDAQ, the SEC rules and National Instrument ("NI") 52-110, and has determined that each of Messrs.
-Fitzgerald and Goldberg are an independent director as defined by such standards.
-Our board of directors determined that each of the committee members meets the requirements of financial literacy under SEC rules and regulations and by NI 52-110, and that Mr. Goldberg meets the requirements for designation as an "audit committee financial expert", as defined under SEC rules.
+Our Board evaluated the independence and qualification of our current directors to serve on our Audit Committee based on applicable rules of the SEC and the Nasdaq Capital Market, and determined that Mr. Fitzgerald and Dr. Amatruda are each independent as defined by the standards applicable to audit committee members.
+Our board of directors has also determined that each of the committee members meets the requirements of financial literacy under SEC rules and the requirements of the Nasdaq Capital Market, and that Mr. Fitzgerald meets the requirements for designation as an "audit committee financial expert", as defined under SEC rules.